 Annual Meeting.
 Annual meetings of our stockholders are held on the date designated in accordance with our by-laws.
 Written notice must be mailed to each stockholder entitled to vote not less than ten nor more than 60 days before the date of the meeting.
 The presence in person or by proxy of the holders of record of shares representing a majority of the votes entitled to be cast on matters other than the election of the Class A Director constitutes a quorum for the transaction of business at meetings of the stockholders.
 Special meetings of the stockholders may be called for any purpose by the chief executive officer or the chairman of the board of directors.
-Except as may be otherwise provided by applicable law, our certificate of incorporation or our by-laws, all elections shall be decided by a plurality, and all other questions shall be decided by a majority of the votes cast by stockholders entitled to vote thereon at a duly held meeting of stockholders at which a quorum is present.
-Pursuant to our majority vote resignation policy included in our Corporate Governance Guidelines, any nominee who is an incumbent director and who does not receive more votes "for" his or her election than votes "withheld" from his or her election in an uncontested election of directors would be required to offer his or her resignation to our board of directors.
+Except as may be otherwise provided by applicable law, our certificate of incorporation or our by-laws, all elections shall be decided by a plurality, and all other questions shall be decided by a majority ote resignation policy included in our Corporate Governance Guidelines, any nominee who is an incumbent director and who does not receive more votes "for" his or her election than votes "withheld" from his or her election in an uncontested election of directors would be required to offer his or her resignation to our board of directors.